 We will contact you every 6 months to arrange a risk assessment and/or concentrator service, or to update you with any changes to the service.
 We can do this by email where appropriate, however there may be occasions when we need to contact you by phone.

-Please contact our customer service team to update us with your preferred contact details, including Next of Kin.
+Please contact our customer service team to update us with your preferred contact details.